baltpeter/thesis-mobile-consent-dialogs/thesis/600_results.md

 In total, we have detected at least one dark pattern in 347 of the 384 apps with a dialog (90.36&nbsp;%).
 The share of dark patterns in dialogs is slightly higher on Android with 136 of 149 dialogs (91.28&nbsp;%) compared to 211 of 235 (89.79&nbsp;%) on iOS.

 On their own, the dark patterns we detect are not necessarily violations of data protection law.
-Using dark patterns in a consent dialog just results in the consent that is acquired through the dialog being invalid.
+Using dark patterns in a consent dialog just results in the consent acquired through it being invalid.
 As such, the actual violation that we can detect is the transmission of tracking data based on such invalid consent^[Though presenting the user with a consent dialog that uses dark patterns without ever actually requiring consent for any processing would arguably run afoul of the principle of lawfulness, fairness, and transparency set forth by Article 5(1)(a) GDPR and thus be a violation in and of itself.].

 We found that 328 of the 384 apps with a dialog (85.42&nbsp;%) transmitted pseudonymous data in any of our runs.
 Further, 297 of the 347 apps with a detected dark pattern in their dialog (85.59&nbsp;%) transmitted pseudonymous data in any of our runs.
 Taking that into consideration, we have identified that 77.34&nbsp;% of the 384 detected dialogs failed to acquire valid consent for the tracking that they perform.